 This one’s a bit tricky.
-As a matter of fact, many users report that iOS 13.6 has resolved the annoying battery drain caused by Apple Music that used to be a big deal in the previous versions.
+As a matter of fact, many users report that iOS 13.6 has resolved the annoying battery drain caused by Apple Music which used to be a big deal in the previous versions.

 However, one user also reported that he experienced a battery drain upon installing iOS 13.6.
 Here’s what he says: